 Can older caregivers providing care to their own adult children with disabilities be served in the NFCSP?

-Older caregivers providing care to their adult children with disabilities can be served in the NFCSP if the adult children are 60 years of age and older.
+Yes.
+Older caregivers providing care to their own adult children with disabilities can be served in the NFCSP.

 How should the term “related disorders with neurological or organic brain dysfunction” be defined in the “family caregiver” definition?